fbpx

 My approach to counselling is holistic in nature and incorporates body, emotions, thoughts, and relationships in healing.
 I have experience working with an array of concerns such as anxiety, depression, trauma, grief, and relationship struggles.

-Angelina McOuat, M.A., Counselling Student, B.A.
-Certified Nutritional Practioner (CPN)
+Angelina McOuat, M.A., CCC, Certified Nutritional Practioner (CPN)

 I aim to support your healing journey by providing a safe therapeutic environment along with a gentle and empathetic approach that is centred on collaboration.
 I believe in a holistic approach of exploring the whole person and acknowledging that everyone is unique.
 Understanding that one size does not fit all, I use an integrative approach to empower and help my clients.